 - Pro bono legal services.
 The Reporters Committee for Freedom of the Press is offering free pre-publication vetting of stories.
 You will be asked on the application form if you would like to apply for the pro-bono service.
 Keep in mind that only a limited number of FIJ grant recipients will be selected to participate.

 - Executive Director Sandy Bergo welcome questions about the application process and requirements by email, [email protected], or phone, 202-662-7564.
 Contact them before the application deadline and they will be happy to help.
 Application materials cannot be changed after they are submitted.

-Deadline: Applications for this round automatically close at 11:59 pm (Eastern time zone) Monday, February 4, 2019.
+Deadline: The next application deadline will be Monday, September 14, 2020.
+All application deadlines are set at 11:59 p.m.
+U.S. Eastern Time, or 8:59 pm on the U.S. West Coast.
 The Board of Directors reviews and votes on all eligible proposals.
 Approximately six weeks after the application deadline has passed, applicants will be notified by email of the board’s decision.